meetash/ash-utils/README.md

 2. **RequestIDMiddleware** - Request ID tracking for improved logging and tracing
 3. **BaseApi** - Base HTTP client with built-in error handling and request ID propagation
 4. **configure_security_headers** - Function provides a pre-configured security header setup for FastAPI applications following security best practices.
+5. **Initialize Sentry** - Function to initialize Sentry for error tracking and proper PII sanitization in a project.

 ## Installation